 Refrigerant (typically referred to as Freon) is the chemical that cools the air in your air conditioning system.
 Low refrigerant may imply a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that means there is a leak.
 All refrigerant leaks should be detected and repaired.
 For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside AC fan is not functioning

 The fan on your outside AC unit is responsible for moving the heat from your Miami home to the outside air.
 If the fan on the outside unit doesn’t operate properly, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
 Worse yet, it may cause internal damage to the compressor.

 This typically indicates a significant reduction of power, contactor problems or even a bad thermostat.

 - The coil is frozen

-A frozen coil mainly indicates a problem with the airflow, such as restrictions caused by old air filters or obstructed return air ductwork.
+A frozen coil mainly indicates an issue with the airflow, such as restrictions caused by old air filters or obstructed return air ductwork.
 Frozen indoor coils could also be derived from low refrigerant.

-Experts recommend that the number one way for a Miami area homeowner to prevent these common problems is by participating in a preventive maintenance program.
+Experts recommend that the most effective way for a Miami area homeowner to prevent these common problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be detected during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can efficiently diagnose the problem area and apply the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can efficiently analyze the problem area and apply the necessary repairs.
 Call or contact us today for an evaluation!